tjiang31/xgboost/README.md

   __gamma__ [default=0, alias: min_split_loss]

-  Minimum loss reduction required to make a further partition on a leaf node of the tree.
+  &gamma; Minimum loss reduction required to make a further partition on a leaf node of the tree.

   A node is split only when the resulting split gives a positive reduction in the loss function.
 Gamma specifies the minimum loss reduction required to make a split.